COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 ### What YOU need to do

 We have marked the methods you need to implement using `TODO` in the skeleton.
-Specifically, the specifications of each task you need to implement are shown below.
+The specifications of each task are shown below.

 #### Task 1: Rewrite tasks in PA1 with lambda expression (30%)